pomerium/pomerium/docs/enterprise/install/quickstart.md

 ## Before You Begin

-This guide assumes:
+This guide document:

-- A non-conainerized environment, either your local computer or a virtual machine (**vm**).
+- A non-containerized environment, either your local computer or a virtual machine (**vm**).
 While Pomerium is designed to scale with your production environment, we'll leave containerization and infrastructure as code (**IaC**) out for now, to focus on learning how Pomerium Enterprise works.
-   - `root` or `sudo` privlidges on the host.
+   - `root` or `sudo` privileges on the host.
 - You already have the open-source Pomerium base installed.
 If not, follow [this doc](/docs/quick-start/binary.md) before you continue.
    - While an existing route is not required, we suggest implementing one test route to validate your identity provider (**IdP**) configuration.
-- Pomerium Enterprise requires a reltational database.
-Postgres 9+ and MySQL 5.8+ are supported.
+- Pomerium Enterprise requires a relational database.
+PostgreSQL 9+ and MySQL 5.8+ are supported.
    - Securing the database connection with TLS may not be required, especially for a local installation, but is strongly recommended for production deployments.
 Therefor, this guide will assume a TLS-secured database connection.
-- A supported databroker backend.
+- A supported data broker backend.
 Currently we support Redis.
    - As with the database, TLS encryption is strongly recommended for production deployments.

 ## Requirements